vanilla-note/vanillanote.min/README.md

 * Various controls are possible through html tag attribute values.
 * Note control is possible through the provided function API.
 * Vanillanote objects can be used through getNote().

+## Anyone can use it very easily.
+1. download min.js file
+2. Include js
+`<script src="../Vanillanote.1.0.0.js"></script>`
+3. Lastly, the div tag is added!